Best Voice to Text Apps for Mac

 • 100% local — no cloud processing option means no data risk

-• Optimized for Apple Neural Engine
+• Optimized for Apple Silicon

 Spokenly Advantages